-This article explores the current state of Kotlin Multiplatform and emphasises why you should consider it over j2objc and C++ in your next mobile app project.
+This article explores the current state of Kotlin Multiplatform and emphasizes why you should consider it over j2objc and C++ in your next mobile app project.

 Since Google announced Kotlin a priority programming language for building android apps with full support back in 2017, Kotlin enjoyed huge growth in popularity among the developer community.
 The latest survey on Stack Overflow reveals Kotlin with 72.6% as one of the most loved languages after Rust, Python and TypeScript.